About Us

 First of all, I believe that veganism per se makes the world a better place.
 The more people decide to take action against the exploitation of humans and animals, the better.
 Apart from the obvious, which is preventing animal suffering, veganism counteracts man-made climate change, which will be a crucial issue for future generations at the latest.
 And I won’t even get started on the numerous positive effects on one’s own health.
 The decision to become vegan is usually not one that people make for their own benefit, but rather an altruistic one.

-The more people who participate and refrain from consuming animal products and the exploitation associated with them, the better.
-Of course.
-But how are vegans created?
-When I was a child, there was a computer game called “Age of Empires,” a strategy game in which monks could simply convert enemy units to their own faith with a magic spell, as long as they could recite their “Hoyohoyo Wollolo” long enough.
-However, “just talking to people long enough” is rather counterproductive in reality and only further fuels the cliché of the “hysterical vegan,” as can be seen impressively in the “militant vegan.”
+The more people join in and choose to forgo animal products and the exploitation associated with them, the better.
+Naturally.
+But how are vegans made?
+In my childhood, there was the computer game “Age of Empires”, a strategy game where monks could simply use a spell to convert enemy units to their own faith, as long as they could chant “Hoyohoyo Wollolo” long enough.
+However, “just talking people into it long enough” is actually counterproductive in reality and only further fuels the cliché of the “hysterical vegan,” as can be seen quite vividly with the “militant vegan.”

 I believe there are exactly three types of non-vegans.